UDAYKUMAR5101/frontend/suk/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This app is a React SPA built with Vite and React Router.
+See `INSTALL.md` for one-line setup on a new device.

 Currently, two official plugins are available: